teqfw/di/demo/basic/ioc/README.md

 # The Basics of IoC

-There is a lot of information on the Internet about the Inversion of Control principle.
+There is a lot of information on the Internet about the "Inversion of Control" principle.
 Here, I will briefly discuss IoC in JavaScript (ES6+).

 ## What is "direct control"?